How To Get Toddlers To Listen Without Yelling, Bribing, or Threats - Baby Chick

 When our son asks for a toy in the store, saying “no” usually triggers him to ask for it 100 more times.
 He eventually cries when he knows I won’t give in.
 Instead, we now say, “I know you really want that toy.
 You have so many toys at home, so we will wait until your birthday.
 Do you know what month your birthday is in?”
 He answers, and we redirect the conversation to something different.

 It works most of the time, but sometimes, he’s persistent in asking for the toy.
 So, I say this: “Oh, you want a toy.
 I understand you feel frustrated because we cannot get that toy right now.
 Some little boys do not have one toy.
-You have many toys at home, so we have to be grateful for this.
+You have many toys at home, so we should be grateful for them.
 Do you want to help Mama pick out a yummy snack?”
-The key is acknowledging and repeating what they want or are frustrated about — then redirecting.
+The key is to acknowledge and repeat what they want or are frustrated about, then redirect.
 After doing this for about five trips to the grocery store, something magical happened: my son stopped asking for toys at the store!

 4. Stop Saying “Bad Boy” or “Bad Girl”